hiMinju/BlogApp-Backend/README.md

 This repository is for the BackEnd of Blog App

-It includes the three main API.
+It includes the two main API.
-  1. Auth
-  2. Login
+  1. Login
-  3. Post
+  2. Post